Lei Contest

 The lei is one of the most iconic of Hawai’i’s wearable arts traditions.
 The custom of adorning someone or one’s self with a lei is grounded in ancient Polynesian custom and also in many Asian countries.

 The origins of lei making were brought to Hawai’i by the early Polynesians about 750 A.D. through the 14th century along with the traditional plants.
 Lei were then adapted to include local flowers, leaves and vines and unique culture and traditions that evolved.
 Hawai‘i produced the richest variety of lei found anywhere in Polynesia.
-Lei were made to honor the gods, adorn temples for religious ceremonies and as a way of fusing everyday life with spiritual.
+Lei were made to honor the gods, adorn temples for religious ceremonies and as a way of fusing everyday life with the spiritual.

 In traditional times, a lei often represented a person’s royalty, rank, or geographical origin.
 A lei is often associated with hula and the levels of Kuahu (first the forest a godly creation, the Pa, or stage where the dance is performed, and then to adorn, connect and inspire the dancer or chanter.
 Today, any lei is appropriate to use because all lei symbolize love, respect and appreciation.